EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 |image1|\ Learning Objectives - in the following exercises you will learn
-how to check on the quality of short read sequences: identify the presence of adaptor sequences, remove both adaptors and low quality sequences.
-You will also learn how to construct a reference database for host decontamination.
+how to check on the quality of short read sequences: identify the presence of adapter sequences, remove both adapters and low quality sequences.
+You will also learn how to construct a reference database for decontamination.

 |image2|\  First go to your working area, the data that you downloaded
 has been mounted in ``/opt/data`` in the docker container.